nails/common/docs/services/event.md

     $oEventService = Factory::service('Event');
     $oEventService->trigger(\App\Events::USER_YELL, 'app', [$iUserId, $sYelling]);

-Each listener subscribed to the `\App\Events::USER_YELL` event in the `app` namespace will be called (in the order they were subscribed) and will be passed `$iUserId` as `$sYelling` two separate arguments (under the hood, the service is calling `call_user_func_array`).
+Each listener subscribed to the `\App\Events::USER_YELL` event in the `app` namespace will be called (in the order they were subscribed) and will be passed `$iUserId` and `$sYelling` as two separate arguments (under the hood, the service is calling `call_user_func_array`).

-*Note: You can use whatever namespace you like when using the Event service, but for consistency, we recommend you use `app` for the app and the composer name for components, e.g. `nailsapp/module-admin`*
+*Note: You can use whatever namespace you like when using the Event service, but for consistency, we recommend you use `app` for the app and the composer name for components, e.g. `vendor/package`*